Applying for transport

 The travel pass is a reduced-rate pass to travel from home to school or college if you are a Wiltshire resident.
 Transport will be provided on any day when the school / college is open for normal lectures but Wiltshire Council reserves the right to select the most appropriate/economical mode of transport.

 We need the information requested in the application form so that we can assess your application to see if you are eligible for a post-16 travel pass.
 We will write back to let you know if we can help you under this scheme and to give further details about your application, and how to make payment.

-You shoud apply for transport as soon as possible, even if you are unsure where you are going to study
+You should apply for transport as soon as possible, even if you are unsure where you are going to study.

 If you are not sure where you will be studying in September, it is to your advantage to submit a transport application by 30 June for the course which you are most likely to study.